There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 many more...

-3. Learning Flashcards for 2 and 3 year olds.
+3. Learning Flash Cards for 2 and 3 year olds.

 Whatever you show or expose to your child, they will learn.
 Never underestimate their innate capabilities.

-Phonics Reading flashcards
+Teach Phonics Reading flashcards

-Sight Words (Dolce Words) flashcards
+Teach Sight Words (Dolch Words) flashcards

-Most common words used in the English language.
+Teach most common words used in the English language.

 An IMPORTANT NOTE...